sovaai/chatKit-lib/docs/components/rate.md

 {
   title: 'Is it helpfull?',  // text in title
   negative: 'No',  // text in title of negative
-  positive: 'typing...',  // text in title of positive
+  positive: 'Yes',  // text in title of positive
   ratingList: {  // text in comment to rate
     {
       rating: 3,  // text in "3"